 Heat some vegetable oil/ghee in a kadhai/wok.
 Fry a few gujhiyas at a time till they are golden brown on both sides and well cooked.

 Take them out.
 Cool and store in an airtight container.
-They will easily last a week or two if they last that long.
-Enjoy this sweet treat whenever you like and especially this Holi.
+Gujiyas will easily last a week or two if they last that long.
+Enjoy this sweet treat whenever you like and make this special Holi recipe at home.

 Let me know how it tasted.